-Each phase of development will go through Design Review with the City of Bellevue and is subject to applicable regulations and policies in effect at the time of application.
+LT 8/5/21 Each phase of development will go through Design Review with the City of Bellevue and is subject to applicable regulations and policies in effect at the time of application.

-- 8. List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal. [help] - An FEIS for the BelRed Corridor Project was issued by the City of Bellevue in July 2007.
-The FEIS designates a Preferred Alternative, identified by the BelRed Steering Committee in May 2007, which would increase density in the western half of the BelRed Corridor by including three closely spaced development nodes in the vicinity of Overlake Hospital Medical Center (OHMC), $122^{\rm nd}$, and $130^{\rm th}$ Avenues NE. - 9.
-Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
+8. List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal. [help]

+An FEIS for the BelRed Corridor Project was issued by the City of Bellevue in July 2007.
+The FEIS designates a Preferred Alternative, identified by the BelRed Steering Committee in May 2007, which would increase density in the western half of the BelRed Corridor by including three closely spaced development nodes in the vicinity of Overlake Hospital Medical Center (OHMC), $122^{\rm nd}$, and $130^{\rm th}$ Avenues NE.

+- 9. Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
 If yes, explain. [help] No known applications. - 10.
 List any government approvals or permits that will be needed for your proposal, if known. [help] The proposal will go through Design Review approval in accordance with the Master Development Plan.
 Other required permits include Clearing & Grading, Utilities, and Building and associated permits.
 The proposal site will be covered under a Washington State Department of Ecology NPDES Permit. - 11.
 Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
-(Lead agencies may modify this form to include additional specific information on project description.) [help] - The Block 3A Retail and Bike Pavilion is a two-story, 15,700 SF building with two floors of retail and a basement for bicycle storage.
-The first floor will include approximately 5,200 SF of retail space.
-The second floor will have approximately 2,900 SF of retail/restaurant space and a rooftop terrace.
-The building will also have a basement level that includes parking for up to 400 bicycles, a 700 SF retail space as well as locker rooms.
-Vehicle parking for the retail spaces will be off-site through a shared parking agreement with a neighboring property.
-The proposal is adjacent to the plaza at the future light rail station. - 12.
-Location of the proposal.
+(Lead agencies may modify this form to include additional specific information on project description.) [help]

+The proposal encompasses Parcel 13, which is approximately 41,000 SF.
+The proposal includes a 9-story, approximately 205,000 SF building.
+The parking garage will include four levels of underground parking, providing approximately 270 parking stalls.
+Site improvements include a driveway entrance along $122^{\rm nd}$ Avenue, sidewalks and landscaping.

+12. Location of the proposal.
 Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and section, township, and range, if known.
 If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map, and topographic map, if reasonably available.
-While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit applications related to this checklist. [help] - The Spring District, Bellevue, King County, WA.
+While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit applications related to this checklist. [help]

+The Spring District, Bellevue, King County, WA.
 1209 $124^{\rm th}$ Avenue NE, located to the North of NE $12^{\rm th}$ Street, East of $120^{\rm th}$ Avenue NE, and West of $124^{\rm th}$ Avenue NE.
 King County Parcel number 7933300000.